Taku Morishita: Shogi professional

 Morishita made his first appearance in a major title match in 1990 when he challenged Nobuyuki Yashiki for the 57th Kisei title, but lost the match 3 games to 1.

 In 1991, Morishita earned the right to challenge Koji Tanigawa for the 4th Ryūō title.
 Game 1 was played in Bangkok and ended in impasse.
 The match was tied at two wins apiece after five games, but Tanigawa won the next two games to defend his title 4 games to 2.

 In 1995, Morishita was the challenger for the 53rd Meijin title against Yoshiharu Habu, but Habu successfully defended his title 4 games to 1.

 In 2007, Morishita defeated Moriuchi to win the 28th Nihon Series tournament.
 The following year he defeated Kōichi Fukaura to win the 29th Nihon Series tournament and repeat as champion.

 In August 2010, Morishita defeated Takeshi Kawakami in a preliminary round game of the 4th Asahi Cup Open tournament to become the fourteenth professional shogi player to win 800 official games.

+On March 11, 2025, Morishita defeated Yūta Ishikawa in the final round of the 83rd Meijin Class C2 League play to become the twelfth professional to win 1000 official games.